Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions: Abstract

 \section{Abstract}

 As is known, an elementary excitation of a many-particle system with boundaries is not characterized by a definite momentum.
-Here, we obtain the formula for the quasimomentum of an elementary excitation for a one-dimensional system of $N$ spinless point bosons with zero boundary conditions (BCs).
-We also find that the dispersion law $E(p)$ of the system with zero BCs coincides with that of a system with periodic BCs.
-The elementary excitations are defined within a new approach proposed earlier by the author.
-This approach is mathematically equivalent to the traditional approach by Lieb, but differs from it by a simpler way of enumeration of excited states and leads to a single dispersion law (instead of two ones in the Lieb's approach).
+We obtain the formula for the \textsl{quasimomentum} of an elementary excitation for a one-dimensional system of $N$ spinless point bosons under zero boundary conditions (BCs).
+In this case, we use the Gaudin's solutions obtained with the help of the Bethe ansatz.
+We have also found the dispersion laws of the particle-like and hole-like excitations under zero BCs.
+They coincide with the known dispersion laws obtained under periodic BCs.